metalwarrior665/big-set/README.md

 ## big-set

 Simple and uncomplete wrapper of [native javascript Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set).
 It bypasses V8 max limit of approx. 14M elements.
 It does so by creating multiple sets and wrapping them to similar API.
+If you need key, value pairs rather than just keys, you can use [`big-map-simple`](https://www.npmjs.com/package/big-map-simple) which is just about 10-20% slower.

 Has no dependencies.
 Just few lines of code.